kskels/lab-openshift-workshop/workshop/content/exercises/01-getting-started-with-app-deployment.md

 ### Create a Project

-OpenShift Projects is a mechanism to scope resources in a cluster, see more information at [Working with Projects](https://docs.openshift.com/container-platform/4.8/applications/projects/working-with-projects.html) .
+OpenShift Projects is a mechanism to scope resources in a cluster.
+See more information at [Working with Projects](https://docs.openshift.com/container-platform/4.8/applications/projects/working-with-projects.html) .

 To create a project click the drop-down menu to see `All Projects` and select `Create Project`.
-Select a unique Project name that will be used for application deployment for example `${OPENSHIFT_USERNAME}-proj1`.
+Select a unique Project name that will be used for application deployment.
+For example `${OPENSHIFT_USERNAME}-proj1`.